 Testosterone is an androgen – a male hormone.
 Nevertheless, this hormone is produced within the ovaries and adrenal glands of women.
 As women age, production of this hormone decreases.

-This hormone is associated with sex drive, bone density, muscle mass and strength.
-Overproduction of testosterone is associated with a common condition called Polycystic Ovary Syndrome (PCOS).
+This hormone is normally low in women and is associated with sex drive, bone density, muscle mass and strength.

 Known as our stress hormone, cortisol is produced by the adrenal glands.
 Cortisol helps the body adapt to daily stressors.
 However with prolonged stress, the adrenal glands may become fatigued and stop producing this stress hormone.